shikijs/shiki/docs/guide/install.md

 ### Shorthands

-The quickest way to get started with `shiki` is to use the shorthands functions we provided.
-They will load the necessary themes and languages on demand and cache them in memory automatically.
+The quickest way to get started with `shiki` is to use the provided shorthand functions.
+These will load the necessary themes and languages on demand, and automatically cache them in memory.

 Passing your code snippet to the `codeToHtml` function with the `lang` and `theme` specified, it will return a highlighted HTML string that you can embed in your page.
 The generated HTML contains inline style for each token, so you don't need extra CSS to style it.